Kia Optima Insurance Rates

 Rates are averaged for all Kia Optima models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on auto insurance not only requires being a good driver, but also having good credit, not filing small claims, and taking advantage of discounts.
-Take the time to compare rates once a year by getting quotes from direct car insurance companies like GEICO and Progressive, and also from local exclusive and independent agents.
+Finding better rates on auto insurance not only requires having a good driving record, but also having a good credit history, refrain from filing small claims, and maximizing policy discounts.
+Set aside time to shop around at every other renewal by requesting rates from direct car insurance companies, and also from local insurance agencies.

-The following list is a review of the data that was covered in the above illustrations.
+The next list is a condensed summary of the concepts that were raised in the charts and tables above.

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence Optima car insurance rates.
 Take advantage of our free quote tool below to compare quotes from top companies right now.